-The types of trusts that are typically used in Elder Law include:
+The types of trusts for the elderly typically used in Elder Law planning include:

 - Medicaid Trust (Irrevocable Grantor Trust)